Apologies, but no results were found.

 - Mar 2000- Mar 2001: Research Fellow, Nanyang Technological University, Singapore

-1996: Master of Engineering -- Automation, Beijing University of Chemical Technology, Beijing, China
+1996: Master of Eng. -- Beijing University of Chemical Technology, China

 Thermal Image translation for enhanced environmental perception at night

-Human have poor night vision compared to many animals, partly because human eyes lack tapetum lucidum.
+Human has poor night vision compared to many animals, partly because human eyes lack tapetum lucidum.
 This biological deficiency may lead to several undesirable fatalities.
 Hence, context enhancement plays a critical role in many night vision applications.
-In the dark night situation, the visible camera doesnot function properly but the Infrared (IR) themal camera works well which can highlight the objects with emitted energy.
-Theoretically, the useful semantic information of an image to the human visual system (HVS) includes contour, texture and color.
+In the dark night situation, the visible camera does not function properly but the Infrared (IR) thermal camera works well which can highlight the objects with emitted energy.
+Theoretically, the useful semantic information of an image to the human visual system (HVS) includes contour, texture and colour.
 But the IR image only has the contour information.
-In this research project, we aims to develop a framework to translate the IR image at dark night to the colorful visible image with rich semantic information for enhanced environmental perception at night.
+In this research project, we aim to develop a framework to translate the IR image at dark night to the colour visible image with rich semantic information for enhanced environmental perception at night.

 Deep multi-modal image fusion for enhanced situation awareness